KSundstrom/KSundstrom.github.io/index.md

 ## Introduction

 My name is Kasper Sundström and this is my homepage for the purposes of Uni Helsinki course Command-Line Tools for Linguists 2021.

+I am an undergraduate student at Uni Helsinki, majoring in general linguistics, phonetics and language technology, and minoring in Nordic languages.

 Welcome!

 ## Find me on